seanjohnno/DI/README.md

 Lightweight dependency injection container that I've been using in my Android projects.

-There's only a single .java file (DI.java) and a matching test so just copy and paste to use.
+There's only a single .java file (Graph.java) and a matching test file so just copy and paste to use.
 Hope it's of some use :)

 ## 2. Usage